-The Nidderdale Way passes through some lovely countryside as it winds its way north towards the wilder lands of the Upper Nidd.
-I headed out of Pateley Bridge to circle the Nabs before cutting over the shoulder of Heathfields before leaving the way in order to visit the pretty village of Wath.
-I stuck to the east bank on the return in to Pateley Bridge.
+The Nidderdale Way passes through some pretty countryside as it winds its way north towards the wilder lands of the Upper Nidd.
+On this walk I headed out of Pateley Bridge to circle the Nabs.
+I then continued over the shoulder of Heathfields before leaving the Nidderdale Way in order to visit the pretty village of Wath.
+Finally I stuck to the east bank on the return in to Pateley Bridge.

-It is an area I knew very little about but found the circuit enjoyable and varied.
-Not having researched the area meant that the old lead mines at the far end of the Nabs was a pleasant surprise, the large camp site which follows it less so.
-Wath is an attractive small village on the riverside with the hotel apparently one of the most popular wedding and function venues for the Harrogate set.
-The stroll back alongside the river to Pateley Bridge is also very pleasant and completes the walk in a relaxed and satisfactory way.
+Although I knew little about Nidderdale when I first did this walk I was pleasantly surprised.
+For example I was unaware of the old lead mines at the far end of the Nabs.
+Unfortunately the large camp site which lies beyond was less pleasant.
+Further on Wath is an attractive small village on the banks of the River Nidd.
+Apparently the hotel is one of the most popular wedding and function venues for the Harrogate ‘set’.
+The stroll back alongside the river to Pateley Bridge is a relaxing way to end the walk.

-As I write this I cannot help thinking I am using such terms as pleasant, nice, enjoyable which really sums up the walk; it is fine and gives an excellent introduction to this relatively unspoilt area.
-Not being in the Dales (classed as an area of AONB) appears to have done Pateley Bridge and Nidderdale no harm and it is a valley which should be explored and enjoyed for what it is; pleasant, nice, enjoyable…..
+As I write this I cannot help thinking I am using such terms as pleasant, nice, enjoyable which really sums up the walk.
+It is fine and gives an excellent introduction to this relatively unspoilt area.
+Not being in the Dales (classed as an area of AONB) appears to have done Pateley Bridge and Nidderdale no harm.
+The valley should be explored and enjoyed for what it is; pleasant, nice, interesting.

-Recommend: Explore Pateley Bridge, there are some interesting shops and the parking is cheap.
+It is worth exploring the village of Pateley Bridge.
+It is well situated, there are some interesting shops and the parking policy is enlightened.

 There is a common held view that the two most likely places to get lost on a walk are right at the start or leaving a summit.
 On this walk it is not easy to see the start of the walk on crossing over the river.
 Take the path signed rather than heading further up the main road to the Nidderdale Way.